Complete Guide on Relocating to India

 - Do NOT accept or consume food or beverages offered by strangers; especially in night clubs.

 - Beggars in India usually belong to syndicated begging groups and hence avoid giving money to beggars.

-- Expatriates are advised to avoid public display of affection between opposite sex.
+- Expatriates are advised to avoid public display of affection between the opposite sex.

 - For hiring household help maids and drivers, please check for reference from the previous employer.

 - Keep valuables, expensive gadgets and cash locked when not required.
-Avoid display of large amount of jewelry or cash in front of your maids or drivers.
+Avoid display of a large amount of jewellery or cash in front of your maids or drivers.

 - Avoid travelling alone after dark especially in deserted areas.